-Simmons is another top rated laser rangefinder brand on the market, it mainly produces rifle scopes and binoculars for hunting and marine.
-And it is a brand experts on low end or entry level rangefinders, if you want one with basic performance and lack of enough budget, you may consider Simmons.
+Simmons is another top-rated laser rangefinder brand on the market, it mainly produces rifle scopes and binoculars for hunting and marine.
+And it is a brand expert on the low end or entry-level rangefinders, if you want one with basic performance and lack of enough budget, you may consider Simmons.
 In this article, we will give a brief introduction on the brand and make a Simmons laser rangefinder review for you:

-There are not too many products in Simmons, especially for rangefinders, the most popular and best recommended type is its Simmons hunting laser rangefinder Lrf600 type.
+There are not too many products in Simmons, especially for rangefinders, the most popular and best-recommended type is Simmons hunting laser rangefinder Lrf600 type.

-Simmons laser rangefinders are normally cheap but functional, you can always feel satisfying by using it in hunting or in golfing.
+Simmons laser rangefinders are normally cheap but functional, you can always feel satisfied by using it in hunting or in golfing.
 Thus if you are short of money, you can get Lrf600 type.

 As we talked before, the main types of Simmons laser rangefinders are volt 600 and Lrf 600 series.
 But each of them are different in one feature or another, therefore, we will make a Simmons laser rangefinder review for you to choose among them.

-This laser rangefinder is an entry level rangefinder that meets basic needs on short range hunting or golfing.
-Distance range of it is from 10-600 yards, with 4x magnification, you can view the scene far away, but is not as clear and good as 7x or 8x types of course.
+This laser rangefinder is an entry-level rangefinder that meets basic needs on short-range hunting or golfing.
+The distance range of it is from 10-600 yards, with 4x magnification, you can view the scene far away, but is not as clear and good as 7x or 8x types of course.

-The optics is pretty clear, by pressing the single button on the top, you get accurate distance reading in a few seconds.
-But for reminder, it works perfectly only in wide open areas, because when target is surrounded by bushes and woods, it will pin on wrong objects and thus give false readings.
+The optics are pretty clear, by pressing the single button on the top, you get accurate distance reading in a few seconds.
+But for a reminder, it works perfectly only in wide-open areas, because when the target is surrounded by bushes and woods, it will pin on wrong objects and thus give false readings.

 It is perfect for bow hunting, can be used for golfing also.
-But for long distance use, you need to get a long distance rangefinder.
-Black display is pretty clear to use in bright light, but in low light, you need to quickly raise it up to sky for reading conveniently about the distance.
+But for long-distance use, you need to get a long-distance rangefinder.
+The black display is pretty clear to use in bright light, but in low light, you need to quickly raise it up to the sky for reading conveniently about the distance.